calcit-lang/calcit/README.md

 ### Calcit Editor & Bundler

 Install [Calcit Editor](https://github.com/calcit-lang/editor) and run `ct` to launch editor server, which writes `compact.cirru` and `.compact-inc.cirru` on saving.
-Try launching example by clong [Calcit Workflow](https://github.com/calcit-lang/calcit-workflow).
+Try launching example by cloning [Calcit Workflow](https://github.com/calcit-lang/calcit-workflow).

 Read more in [Minimal Calcit](https://github.com/calcit-lang/minimal-calcit/blob/main/README.md) to learn how to code Calcit with a plain text editor.